GeetikaSh/Data-Science-Interview-Practice/L1_vs_L2_Regularization.md

   - Shrinks coefficients **towards zero** but does **not** eliminate them.
   - Helps **distribute importance** across all features.
   - Ideal for datasets where **all features contribute to the prediction**.
+  - L2 is also differentiable everywhere, making it computationally more stable for optimization.

 - **When to Use**:
   Use **L2 regularization** when you want to reduce overfitting without completely removing any features.
 It works well in **high-dimensional datasets** or when **multicollinearity** is present.